Hidalgo County health authority reminds the public of limitations of at home COVID-19 tests

 But there's a downside, according to Hidalgo County Health Authority Dr. Ivan Melendez.

-"You can have up to 15% of a false negative test that means that you can actually have the disease and then test negative,” Dr. Melendez said.
+"You can have up to 15 percent of a false negative test," Dr. Melendez said.
+"That means that you can actually have the disease and then test negative.”

 The antigen test looks for specific antigen proteins found on a COVID-19 virus.
 When those proteins react with the antibodies on the test strip, the result is positive.